 Mesh refinements can be used to refine (or coarsen) the mesh locally and only where it is needed.
-This enables the generation of very efficient meshes with respect to the result accuracy versus computational resource demand.
+This enables the generation of very efficient meshes with respect to considerations about result accuracy versus computational resource demand.

 Local settings will always override the global setup for the assigned entities.
-If multiple refinements of the same type are defined on the same entities this might lead to conflicts and thus is not allowed.
+If multiple refinements of the same type are defined on the same entities this might lead to conflicts and thus should be avoided.
 A local element size and a layer inflation refinement are allowed to be defined on the same entities unless they have conflicting settings for allowing quadrangular surface elements.

 The refinement type layer inflation allows the creation of prismatic boundary layers for certain mesh regions.
 Prismatic layers are mostly used in CFD simulations on no-slip walls in order to efficiently capture the boundary layer velocity profile, but they may be also used in certain structural simulations like stamping or deep-drawing processes.
 With the total thickness the overall thickness of the generated boundary layer refinement is controlled.
 This value must be smaller than the minimal geometry thickness at the specified locations, otherwise the meshing will fail.
 The number of layers defines how many prismatic layers should be generated and the stretch factor specifies the rate with which consecutive layer thicknesses will increase from the boundary towards the inside.